Azure Stack deployment prerequisites

-Before you deploy Azure Stack POC (Proof of Concept), make sure your computer meets the following requirements.
-Therefore, you can use the same hardware that you used for the previous single-box preview.
+Before you deploy Azure Stack Development Kit, make sure your computer meets the following requirements:

 |Disk drives: Operating System||1 OS disk with minimum of 200 GB available for system partition (SSD or HDD)||1 OS disk with minimum of 200 GB available for system partition (SSD or HDD)|